minhhoit/yacms/docs/multi-lingual-sites.rst

     translator.unregister(Page)
     translator.register(Page, TranslatedInjectedPage)

-Redistributable Applications for Mezzanine
+Redistributable Applications for Yacms
 ==========================================

-If you want to provide translation support for your Mezzanine app, make sure it works with both :ref:`USE_MODELTRANSLATION` set to ``True`` or ``False``.
-Mezzanine enforces the value to ``False`` if django-modeltranslation is not installed.
+If you want to provide translation support for your Yacms app, make sure it works with both :ref:`USE_MODELTRANSLATION` set to ``True`` or ``False``.
+Yacms enforces the value to ``False`` if django-modeltranslation is not installed.

 The :ref:`USE_MODELTRANSLATION` setting can therefore be used to check